OlfactoryBehaviorLab/dewan_calcium/README.md

 - Additionally, you will need to add the ISX library path to the LD_LIBRARY_PATH; see the following link for instructions to tie this to the conda library [Stack Overflow](https://stackoverflow.com/questions/46826497/conda-set-ld-library-path-for-env-only)
   - You can also symlink the inscopix library path to the environment lib path {miniforge_path}/envs/{env_name}/lib
 - Further, you will need to create a symlink between the libisxpublicapi.so file and the site-packages folder
+- On Windows, you will likely need to move the IDPS software from Program Files to another not protected folder to allow the build wheels to be created
+  - Additionally, it is essential to use the `-e` flag when installing with pip